dvriesman/Ikysito/README.md

 # Ikysito OS

-I found this old code in CD-ROM, I think it's from my experiments with OS when I was yong, a long time ago.
+I found this old code in an old CD-ROM, I think it's from my experiments with OS when I was yong, a long time ago.

 It's just a simple Kernel that boots with old Grub and show a simple command prompt.

 ## Prequirements
-nasm
+* nasm
-gcc
+* gcc
-mtools
+* mtools
-qemu
+* qemu

 ## To compile